 Instead of a teacher, you will be assigned a faculty mentor who has experience in community ministry.
-That mentor will stay with you throughout your independent study, checking in with you each week on the discussion list and giving you feedback and evaluations.
+That mentor will stay with you throughout your independent study, checking in with you regularly and giving you feedback and evaluations.
 Your mentor will probably also want to have phone or Skype meetings periodically.

 How Much Will This Cost?